FINANCIAL AID

 -

-The student must be a U.S. citizen or an eligible non-citizen.
+The student must be a U.S. citizen or an eligible non-citizen and have a valid Social Security number.
 International students (I-20 Visa holders) are not eligible for financial aid at Design Institute.

 -

-The student must maintain satisfactory progress standards (Please refer to Satisfactory Academic Progress policy in the catalog.)
+The student must maintain satisfactory progress standards (Please refer to Satisfactory Academic Progress policy in this catalog.)

 -